IPNetworkingLab/draft-tcp-ao-tls/draft-piraux-tcp-ao-tls.md

 but using a MKT with a default key specified in this document.
 Then, during the TLS handshake, both endpoints announce the parameters they will use for their MKT.
-When the TLS handshake completes, they can use their MKT to protect the TCP packets they send and use their peer MKT to verify the TCP packets they receive.
+When the TLS handshake completes, they can use their own MKT to protect the TCP packets they send and use their peer MKT to verify the TCP packets they receive.
 Thus, the beginning of the connection is not protected against packet modifications and packet injection attacks.
 The real protection only